nspcc-dev/neo-go/README.md

 </p>

 # Overview
+> This project is currently in alpha and under active development.

 ### Long term project goals
 Full port of the original C# [NEO project](https://github.com/neo-project).
 A complete toolkit for the NEO blockchain.